ruansp/kc_ellipsoid/README.md

 # The Kinematics of Containment for N-dimensional Ellipsoids
 This article introduces the theory of the Kinematic of Containment and studies in details for the case of ellipsoids in n-dimensional Euclidean space.
 This theory can be applied to error estimations for parts handling tasks and robotic motion planning in challenging environment.
-The work has been published in the ASME Journal of Mechanisms and Robotics.

 Authors: Sipu Ruan (<ruansp@jhu.edu>), Jianzhong Ding, Qianli Ma, Gregory S. Chirikjian